PSM-support/how-to-file-a-service-flag/read.md

 step 1 : create a folder using the name of the project / installation using [installation name]

-step 2 : create "dscpt.issue", ascii file, or otherwise use any file format
+step 2 : create [dscpt.issue], ascii file, or otherwise use any file format

 step 3 : create [dscpt.analysis]